robzr/short_bus/README.md

 # Now let's subscribe a simple service.
 All messages are received by default.
 driver.subscribe lambda { |message|
-  puts "This lambda receives ALL message, like this one: #{message}" }
+  puts "This lambda receives ALL messages, like this one: #{message}" }

 # Usually, you'll want to supply a message_spec when subscribing.
 You can also